latysheff/node-yate-extmodule/README.md

 Available options are:

 * port [number] Port the socket should connect to.
 If absent, pipe mode activates.
 * host [string] Host the socket should connect to.
-Default: 'localhost'.
+Default: '127.0.0.1'.
+* reconnectTimeout [number] How much to wait until next attempt to connect.
+Default 500 ms.
 * reconnect [boolean] Automatically reconnect.
 Default: true.
 Doesn't work in local mode.
 * decorate [boolean] Enable or disable converting of dotted messages keys to objects.
 Default: true.
 * parameters [object] Easy way to set various parameters of connection.
 See also setlocal().